LavaMoat/LavaMoat/NOTES.md

   - [x] config -> endowments in sesify prelude
   - [x] need tests that generate config then use it
   - [x] cleanup old config generation
-  - [ ] get packageName from modules stream
+  - [x] get packageName from modules stream
+  - [ ] enforce configuration
+    - [ ] fail at buildtime if deps violation
+    - [x] enforce globals
+  - [x] allow easy override of configuration
+  - [ ] no longer de-duping overlapping namespaces?
 - [ ] cleanup prelude
 - [ ] try on metamask